Mihirsur007/Hardware-and-Website-Development-Club/README.md

 - **Code**: We'll provide you with sample code and projects that you can use to program your Arduino boards.
 From basic LED blinking to more complex sensor integrations, you'll find a range of coding examples to play with.

 - **Wiring Diagrams**: Understanding how to wire up components correctly is crucial for successful hardware projects.
-We'll share detailed wiring diagrams to guide you through connecting various sensors, actuators, and other components to your Arduino.
+We'll share detailed wiring diagrams to guide you through connecting various sensors, servos, and other components to your Arduino.

 ### Web Development Resources